clarke94/liamclarke/static/content/project/app-favrotation.md

 description:
 ---

+A clock face that will display any selected favourite photos from the users device and shuffle them on the watch screen.

-A clockface that will display all images that are selected as favourites.
-Every time the watch screen is activated a new favourite image is displayed, optimized and sized to fit each smart watch screen.
+Every time the users screen is activated a new favourite image is displayed at random, allowing a user to create their own backgrounds to their watches.

-## Results

-## Problem

-### Major Challenge

-## Solution

-## Process

-## Conclusion
+This is a feature which is available out of the box for Apple smart watches but is not available for Fitbit watches, this clock face makes that same functionality available.